Introductory level orienteering

 There is no cost for club members and a minimal charge of $5 for non-club members ($3 for juniors, $10 max for families).
 Not a member?
 If you decide this is a sport for you and you join that evening following the clinic, we will deduct the clinic charge from membership dues.
 See our membership information here and bring along cash or cheque in case you do decide to join us.

 Enthused about orienteering after taking one of these clinics?
 Consider enrolling in a Basics and Beyond program on Tuesday evenings to expand your skills.
 This is a more in depth course which will give you a set of skills to find you way in the woods off trail and gain that comfort level much more quickly.
+(Note: this program starts April 10 so you may want to have a look at it first.)

 Following the Basics and Beyond is the Intermediate Level program where more advanced skills, practice and individual coaching will get you into the woods with confidence.